Dwolla/v2-ach-api-docs/source/includes/_fundingsrcs.md

 ## Remove a funding source

 Remove a funding source by id.
 A removed funding source is soft deleted and can still be accessed when retrieved.
+When an `unverified` funding source is removed, an attempt to re-add it will re-activate the removed funding-source and maintain the same `id`.

 <ol class = "alerts">
     <li class="alert icon-alert-info">